Lauren Dascalo Flaunts Bubbly Backside In Short Grey Shorts

 Lauren opted for a sexy outfit that highlighted her bombshell curves in all the right ways.
 Her top consisted of nothing more than a white bra with thick shoulder straps that secured around her slender arms.
 The piece appeared to clasp in the back while offering a teasing glimpse at her fit shoulders.
 The front of the garment featured a scooping neckline that sat wide of her chest and exposed a tantalizing amount of cleavage.

 She went scantily-clad on the bottom as well.
 Lauren slayed in a pair of tiny grey shorts that showcased her curves thanks to a high waistband that rested on her belly button.
-A khaki-colored set of strings were the only thing that kept the tiny shorts from falling off her figure.
+A khaki-colored set of strings was the only thing that kept the tiny shorts from falling off her figure.
 Its bottoms were extremely short and showcased Lauren’s muscular legs and a portion of her pert derriere.
-Also of note was the garment’s short length in the front, which allowed for her bronze body to be put entirely on display.
+Also worth noting was the garment’s short length in the front, which allowed for her bronze body to be put entirely on display.

 Lauren kept her look basic right down to her accessories and only sported a small gold chain necklace.
 She wore her blond-dyed locks with straight style and separated both sides with a middle part.
 Lauren appeared to wear minimal makeup in the photo op that looked to include dark eyeliner and mascara.